 Wamba Wamba Creative Brodie Murray will present his first theatre piece Soul of Possum, an exploration of institutional hierarchy, social Darwinism and authoritarian control.
 The play highlights Wamba Wamba survival as First Peoples and explores the contrasting relationships that settlers and First Nations societies have had with Country, ecology, leadership and spirituality.
-Brodie is a rising star within the First Nations arts community within Victoria, having been part of VCA (Victorian College of the Arts) and now WAAPA.
+Brodie is a rising star within the First Nations arts community within Victoria, and a current student at WAAPA

 Coconut Woman –

 Meriam Mer (Erub Island) Creative, Maryanne Sam will present Coconut Woman, a comedy and drama musical about finding peace and place.
 This light hearted, yet important story strongly aligns with YIRRAMBOI’s values of First Nations and self-determination on true and accurate stories as told by First Peoples.
 Maryanne is a founding member of ILBIJERRI Theatre Company and is currently studying a Master of Writing and Performance at VCA

 Bibbulman Noongar/Burmese Creative, Nazaree Dickerson, will present the theatre show titled What Mothers Do, exploring the effects of intergenerational trauma caused by colonial interruptions to black motherhood.
 Well into its development, What Mothers Do was a part of ILIBIJERRI Theatre’s Black Writers Master Class and received an overwhelming response from the audience at Melbourne International Arts Festival.